CHANGES TO PRIVACY NOTICES FOR THE DEPARTMENT FOR BUSINESS, ENERGY AND INDUSTRIAL STRATEGY (BEIS) AND BRITISH BUSINESS BANK PLC (BBB)

 5. Who is in scope of these requirements?

-- For CBILS, there is a requirement to report and publish information about individual aid exceeding €100,000, and above €10,000 if the Borrower operates in the agriculture or fisheries sectors.
+For each of the Covid-19 Loan Schemes there is a requirement to report and publish information about individual aid exceeding €100,000, and above €10,000 if the Borrower operates in the agriculture or fisheries sectors.

 The reporting requirements apply to all facility types under the Covid-19 Loan Schemes (i.e. term loans, asset finance facilities, invoice finance facilities and revolving credit facilities).